NilFoundation/crypto3-block/docs/implementation.md

 Encryption contains an accumulation step, which is implemented with [Boost.Accumulators](https://boost.org/libs/accumulators) library.

 All the concepts are held.
+(TODO?)

 Block ciphers contains pre-defined [`block::accumulator_set`](@ref nil::crypto3::block::accumulator_set),
 which is a `boost::accumulator_set` with pre-filled